gpsdll2mh.py

 So, in a 'rover' contest or on a WAB trip, the radio operator will know immediately when the vehicle has transited from one (small) square to another.

-I envisage a resizable window (where the font inside grows with the window) so that it can be made sufficiently large to be easily seen on the screen.
-At the moment, using the Zoom function of a Gnome (linux) terminal window you can do this adequately.
-On a windows system, the Properties of the Command Prompt `DOS box' can be changed to use a BIG typeface size (say, 36 pixels high).
+Presently, gpsdll2mh runs in a Command Prompt or Terminal.
+I once had a mind to convert it into a window-ed application with Tk but with the Terminal/Command Prompt tricks you can do - using the Zoom function of a Gnome/Ubiquity (linux) terminal window you can grow the text adequately or on a windows system, the Properties of the Command Prompt `DOS box' can be changed to use a BIG typeface size (say, 36 pixels high) - it really is not necessary.

-So that's my excuse: here's a download link containing gpsdll2mh.py but if you are not prepared to sully your machine downloading the file you'll find a link to the text below.
-It's public domain - AFAICT - but please credit (and advise) the authors if you use this code in your own programs.
+gpsdll2mh.py/gpsdll2mh-v3.py but if you are not prepared to sully your machine downloading the zips you'll find a link to the text below.